GaryBuiltit/Python-Mock-Banking-Simultion/README.md

 # Python-Mock-Banking-Simultion

-banking simuation built with pyhtnon.
+Text based banking simuation built with pyhtnon.
 Can be ran at https://replit.com/@GaryBuiltit/Banking-simulation#main.py